-I have used the MOST space telescope to search for and find bright transiting systems.
-MOST is a suitcase-sized satellite with an aperture of just 15 cm, but can reach a precision of less than 100 parts per million.
-It has discovered the only super-Earths known to transit stars brighter than V = 9.
+For my thesis I used the MOST space telescope to search for and find bright transiting systems by monitoring stars with radial velocity-detected planets.
+If an exoplanet transits a nearby star, we can often measure both its mass and radius, and therefore its density.
+For super-Earths, the density provides constraints on their composition.
+MOST is a suitcase-sized satellite with an aperture diameter of just 6 inches, but can reach a photometric precision of less than 100 parts per million.
+It has discovered the first two super-Earths known to transit stars brighter than V = 9.

 Image credit: Canadian Space Agency/www.space.gc.ca

 In 2013, I used MOST to discover that HD 97658b, a super-Earth orbiting a K dwarf, crosses the disk of its host star and produces transits.
-This means we can measure not only the planet's radius (this is how we learned it was a super-Earth!), but also its atmosphere.
+HD 97658b is the second super-Earth found to transit a star brighter than V = 9.
+It is a prime candidate for atmospheric characterization.

-One such system orbits the star 55 Cnc, which is so bright it can be seen with the naked eye.
-The innermost planet, 55 Cnc e, is known to transit.
-It measures twice the size of the Earth and has an orbital period of just 18 hours, which makes 55 Cnc e one extremely hot planet.
+MOST also discovered the transiting nature of 55 Cnc e, a super-Earth whose host star is so bright that it can be seen with the naked eye.
+It is twice the size of the Earth and has an orbital period of just under 18 hours, which makes 55 Cnc e one extremely hot planet.